jomof/jomo-optimized/README.md

 Set N consists of numbers in [0,1] that sum to 1.0.
 Intuitively, this is similar to creating a random CDF (cumulative distribution function).

 Bayesian bootstrapping involves creating many sets N and applying them as weights to each element of the sample population under consideration.
+Interpretation is that N[i] is probability that X[i] is in the bootstrap.

 #### 2015-6-3 Reading The Practical Implementation of Bayesian Model Selection